Crepdo/CS110_Computer-Architecture/README.md

 ### Project 2: CPU and Datapath

 A simulated CPU with a whole Datapath, including all parts like ALUs and registers to accomplish a small RISCV instruction set.
-(Based on _Logisim_)
+(Based on [_Logisim_][2])

 ### Project 3: Crypto Coin Mining and Hash Function Optimization
 The task is to use multiple methods like multithread to optimize the SHA256 hash function in a Crypto Coin mining process.
 ### Project 4: Longan_Board_RISC-V_Game
-It is a RISC-V and C based  game on a [longan- nano][2]  board.
+It is a RISC-V and C based  game on a [longan- nano][3] board.
 We named it _SPACE RESCUE_.
 The ATARI-styled introduction booklet and outer controller hardware are build for fun and completion.

 Booklet & Hardware: